-Chris Huhne has spent the last ten years concerned with energy and climate change policy as minister, shadow minister, and negotiator at national and international level.
+Chris Huhne has spent the last ten years concerned with energy and climate change policy as adviser, minister, shadow minister, and negotiator at national and international level.
 Chris has an in-depth knowledge of international, european and national political institutions.

 Prior to politics, Chris had a successful track record in business and economics.
 He was also an award-winning writer and public speaker.